mhl/mysociety-cvs/README.txt

 Here you can find the source code for various mySociety projects.
 This file contains a description of the top level files and folders.

-LICENSE.txt - Details of open source licensing terms, mainly the Affero GPL README-check - Run this to check everything is documented here
+LICENSE.txt - Details of open source licensing terms, mainly the GNU Affero GPL README-check - Run this to check everything is documented here

 Main projects